danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 When using Django to render the comments
 ========================================

-If your project uses Django in its mature MVC cycle so that django-comments-xtd renders comments using only Django templates, then you only have to adapt your project's HTML templates.
-Let's go through the changes using the **quotes app** of the :ref:`example-comp`.
+If your project uses django-comments-xtd HTML templates to render comments, like the Comp project's **quotes app** does, then you only have to adapt your project's HTML templates to use django-avatar.

+Let's go then through the following changes:

+ * Change the ``comment_tree.html`` template.
+ * Create the ``comments/preview.html`` template.

 Change the ``comment_tree.html`` template